Cello - Buying tips & guidelines

 Tip 1

-Set a budget of how much or how little do you wish to spend on your cello.
-Remember that the cost is dependent on the size and the condition of the cello.
+Set a budget of how much or how little you wish to spend on your Cello.
+Remember that the cost depends on the Cello's size and condition.
 Quality cellos increase in value as they age.
-Used cellos will be less expensive that newer cellos only if they are inferior or damaged, or if the seller does not know the value.
-A new cello will automatically come in a case and with a bow.
-Most second hand violins will also be the same, but do make sure.
+Used cellos will be less expensive than newer ones if they are inferior or damaged or the seller does not know the value.
+A new Cello will automatically come in a case and with a bow.
+Most second-hand Cellos will also be the same but do make sure.

 Tip 2

 Ask for help!
-Seek advice from professional teachers, music retailers, friends or family members that have been playing the cello for a while.
+Seek advice from professional teachers, music retailers, friends or family members who have played the Cello for a while.
 Ask them what make or model they would recommend for you.
 Research online too!

-Set a budget of how much or how little do you wish to spend on your cello.
-Remember that the cost is dependent on the size and the condition of the cello.
+Set a budget of how much or how little you wish to spend on your Cello.
+Remember that the cost depends on the Cello's size and condition.
 Quality cellos increase in value as they age.
-Used cellos will be less expensive that newer cellos only if they are inferior or damaged, or if the seller does not know the value.
-A new cello will automatically come in a case and with a bow.
-Most second hand violins will also be the same, but do make sure.
+Used cellos will be less expensive than newer ones if they are inferior or damaged or the seller does not know the value.
+A new Cello will automatically come in a case and with a bow.
+Most second-hand Cellos will also be the same but do make sure.

 Tip 2

 Ask for help!
-Seek advice from professional teachers, music retailers, friends or family members that have been playing the cello for a while.
+Seek advice from professional teachers, music retailers, friends or family members who have played the Cello for a while.
 Ask them what make or model they would recommend for you.
 Research online too!

-Some important factors to consider when shopping for your first ever cello are;
+Some critical factors to consider when shopping for your first-ever Cello are;

 - Sticking to a beginner model that offers good quality and value for money.
-As you never know whether you will stick to playing the cello in the long term.
+You never know whether you will keep playing the Cello long-term.

-- If you are looking to upgrade, then it is important to consider the sound, playability and features of your next cello to make sure it caters for all your needs and really goes the distance.
+- If you want to upgrade, it is vital to consider the sound, playability and features of your next Cello to ensure it caters to all your needs and goes the distance.

-- It is vital that you pay attention to the sound, quality and playability of the instrument no matter what level you are – a poor quality instrument can make learning very difficult and even put you off playing the cello altogether.
+- You must pay attention to the instrument's sound, quality and playability no matter what level you are – a poor-quality instrument can make learning very difficult and even put you off playing the Cello altogether.